tellor-io/autoTasks/README.md

 ## What it does

 Sentinels watch for the `submitValue` function on the TellorFlex contract to be called on all [supported networks](https://docs.openzeppelin.com/defender/#networks).
-Every time the function is called, a Discord message is sent that includes the query type, the submitted value for that query, the transaction timestamp, and a block explorer link.

 The sentinels themselves can only push the encoded on-chain data.
-To make the sentinel messages readable, an autotask is run alongside the sentinels.
+To make the sentinel messages readable, an autotask dedicated to decoding is connected to the sentinels.
 Autotasks are JavaScript snippets that can check conditions and gather information from external APIs.
 Metadata can be created in the autotask and pushed into the sentinel messages.

+We have an autotask for decoding and making a mock price feed in discord, an autotask checking for potential disputable values, and an autotask checking that every EVMCall value matches the expected function response

 ## How to set up defenders for a personal price feed